|Major Groups > Gilled Mushrooms > Pale-Spored > Amanita > Amanita muscaria var. flavivolvata|

-This is our continent's version of the classic European "toadstool," Amanita muscaria, which is probably the most depicted and recognized mushroom on earth--a fact in evidence even by my spelling checker's lack of objection to the species name; this almost never happens with fungi.
+This is our continent's version of the classic Eurasian "toadstool," Amanita muscaria, which is probably the most depicted and recognized mushroom on earth--a fact in evidence even by my spelling checker's lack of objection to the species name; this almost never happens with fungi.
 To me, Amanita muscaria looks like those cut-out lawn decorations featuring an old farm woman in a polka-dotted dress bending over to tend flowers.
 Whatever it looks like to you, you'll probably agree that it is gorgeous.
 Our North American variety (or "subspecies," if you prefer) is distinguished by the fact that its universal veil and warts are yellow at first, though they quickly fade to white when exposed to sunlight--and by microscopic features.

 The defining features of the Amanita muscaria species group are:

 The color of the cap in the muscaria group ranges from bright red (Amanita muscaria var. flavivolvata, described and illustrated here), to bright yellow (see Amanita muscaria var. guessowii), to white (Amanita muscaria var. alba).
 Compare Amanita muscaria with Amanita pantherina, which is brown and usually features a collar-like rim at the top of its bulb, rather than concentric zones--and with Amanita parcivolvata, which lacks a ring and has scattered flakes on its stem base, rather than concentric zones.